codenet/col733-cloud/compute-tf-graph.md

 of ML training, an asynchronous version still works.
 It hurts the *learning rate* but removes the barrier thereby reducing idling workers.

-However, such a stateful<>stateless split may not be desirable.
+However, such a rigid stateful<>stateless split may not be desirable.
 For example, if we want to divide every parameter by 2, it is better to be able to send the compute to the parameter server instead of downloading all parameters to stateless workers, dividing by 2, and then sending results back.

 ## TensorFlow
 TensorFlow does not create an upfront stateful/stateless separation.
 It works with a *unified dataflow graph* that captures both mutable state (for model parameters) and computation.
-Let us now understand this dataflow graph.
+Let us first understand dataflow graphs.

 ### Dataflow graphs
 A dataflow graph captures data dependencies between operators.
 Each operator has some input and some output edges.
 An operator can run (also called, can *fire*) if all its input edges have data.
 When an operator fires, it runs *atomically* and puts its output on its output edges, making downstream operators *ready* to fire.
-The order in which two ready operators can fire is not specified.
+The order in which two ready operators can fire is not specified thereby encouraging parallelism.
 For example, in the following dataflow graph, first `+` fires to output `3` on its output edges. `*` and `-` can now fire in any order.

 ```mermaid
 graph LR